dafny-lang/dafny/docs/DafnyRef/Grammar.md

 * They may go from `/*` to `*/` .
 * They may go from `//` to the end of the line.

+A comment is identified as a token during the tokenization of input text and is then discarded for the purpose of interpreting the Dafny program.
+(It is retained to enable auto-formatting and provide accurate source locations for error messages.)
+Thus comments are token separators: `a/*x*/b` becomes two tokens `a` and `b`.

 Comments may be nested,
 but note that the nesting of multi-line comments is behavior that is different